ChicoParticulas/bbear_bbear/index.md

 ## How can we tell depression?
 A growing body of evidence shows that people in negative mood use language differently.
 Many studies have unveiled a class of words that can help accurately detect whether someone is in negative emotions.
 Furthermore, mental disorders have been found to be positively associated with temperature.
 Moreover, gender differences were expected for different emotion and social process words, and overall word use.

 Under this context, we have applied **sentiment analysis** to automatically sort text data from Quotebank by positive, negative, and neutral sentiments.
-The further goals of our project are the following, also shown in Fig.1.
+The further goals of our project are the following, also shown in the figure below.
 1. Analyze the trend of negative experience
 2. Analyze the seasonal effect on negative emotions
 3. Analyze gender effect on negative emotions